 - Inverted: Select if input is to be inverted. - Counter: Select if input is a counter.
 Note: If an input is receiving a 5 Khz pulse/count, but not defined as a counter, the I/O bus will be spammed with 5000 pulses/sec! - Debounce: Debounce in milliseconds, determines how long time the I/O must be high or low before it is detected as state change. - Fault Mode: Fault mode is when the module loses contact with the CPU.
-It is necessary to select for all channels. - o Keep (I/O module will keep last state)

-- o Low (Output will be forced Low) - o High (Output will be forced High)
+Select for all channels. - Keep (I/O module will keep last state) - Low (Output will be forced Low) - o High (Output will be forced High)